aditya-uw/my-wowchemy-site/content/authors/admin/_index.md

 - name: University of Washington

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in applying artificial intelligence for environmental conservation
+bio: Interested in using computational techniques to address the sensory challenges in wildlife conservation.

 interests:
 - Bioacoustics